 Live-in Care: A Primary Option Before Care Homes

 Social Services suggest that any concerned family members or friends speak to them about their relative and the concerns they have for their safety.
 If you’re thinking can social services put my mother in a home – don’t worry.
 In most instances they will arrange a care assessment and if there is a strong preference to remain at home they can arrange for a carer to attend the person’s home at regular intervals to provide them with the care they need.

-Live-in care is also be an option for those with greater care needs so make sure you discuss this with Social Services if they are involved.
-With live-in care you are able to remain in your home safely and independently whilst a trained carer lives with you and helps you with whatever tasks you struggle with alone.
+Live-in care is also an option for those with greater care needs – where a professional carer lives in the home of the elderly person requiring care – so make sure you discuss this option with Social Services if they are involved.
+With live-in care you are able to remain in your home safely and independently whilst a trained carer lives with you 24/7 and helps you with whatever tasks you struggle with alone.
+This type of care is entirely tailored to your needs and provides much more 1-to-1 contact with a carer resulting in better health outcomes.